Wildfire forces evacuation of Idaho casino - NewsBreak

 Wildfire forces evacuation of Idaho casino

-LEWISTON — The Clearwater River Casino in Lewiston was evacuated because of an active wildfire north of the casino, according to Nez Perce County Emergency Management's Facebook page .
+LEWISTON — The Clearwater River Casino in Lewiston was evacuated because of an active wildfire north of the casino, according to Nez Perce County Emergency Management's Facebook...www.kpvi.com

-The fire, which started burning late Sunday night and continued into Monday morning, was still active as of about 6 a.m.
-Monday and had burned about 1,200 acres, according to the Idaho Department of Lands website .
-Fire crews attempted to establish a perimeter to contain it, according to Nez Perce County Emergency Management.
+LEWISTON — The Clearwater River Casino in Lewiston was evacuated because of an active wildfire north of the casino, according to Nez Perce County Emergency Management's Facebook...www.kpvi.com

-The casino, RV park and gas station were closed, but all reopened, said Kayeloni Scott, communications manager for the Nez Perce Tribe.
-Those places were evacuated in the early morning hours when a wildfire north of the site was nearby.
-Highway 95/12 was also temporarily closed, but reopened.
+Hope it gets put out soon. 😔 Praying 🙏 the Firefighters stay safe and hydrated!